isawnyu/PleiadesEntity/README.txt

           specification)
           o spatial geometry type (a string)

-    * GeographicNameLite: built atop the Archetypes Base content class, this content type provides all standard fields, plus custom fields for:
+    * GeographicName: built atop the Archetypes Base content class, this content type provides all standard fields, plus custom fields for:

           o title (this standard field is re-labled in the view template as